 - For the first time ever, the entire Scientific American archive is now available for access – that’s over 167 years of content at a user’s fingertips, not to mention the new opportunities that presents for the Scientific American marketing team.

-- The ability to get quick to market of timely content through a straightforward interface and integration of Ultra with Mura.
+- The ability to get quick to market of timely content through a straightforward interface and integration of Ultra Commerce with the content management system.

 A closer look from the Ultra perspective on what we really mean when we talk about headless commerce and why it may not be right for every company.